Gas-turbine engine: Amateur gas turbines

 Increasing numbers of gas turbines are being used or even constructed by amateurs.

 In its most straightforward form, these are commercial turbines acquired through military surplus or scrapyard sales, then operated for display as part of the hobby of engine collecting.
 In its most extreme form, amateurs have even rebuilt engines beyond professional repair and then used them to compete for the land speed record.

 The simplest form of self-constructed gas turbine employs an automotive turbocharger as the core component.
 A combustion chamber is fabricated and plumbed between the compressor and turbine sections.

 More sophisticated turbojets are also built, where their thrust and light weight are sufficient to power large model aircraft.
 The Schreckling design constructs the entire engine from raw materials, including the fabrication of a centrifugal compressor wheel from plywood, epoxy and wrapped carbon fibre strands.

 Several small companies now manufacture small turbines and parts for the amateur.
 Most turbojet-powered model aircraft are now using these commercial and semi-commercial microturbines, rather than a Schreckling-like home-build.

 Auxiliary power units

-Small gas turbines are used as auxiliary power units (APUs) to supply auxiliary power to larger, mobile, machines such as an aircraft.
+Small gas turbines are used as auxiliary power units (APUs) to supply auxiliary power to larger, mobile, machines such as an aircraft, and are a turboshaft design.
 They supply: